Chemaclass/chemaclass.com/content/blog/2023-11-25-forming-storming-norming-performing.md

 ![cover](/images/blog/2023-11-25/cover.jpg)

-Tuckman's Model, developed by psychologist Bruce Tuckman in 1965, describes the stages of group development and the process of forming and maturing into a cohesive and effective team.
-The model consists of five stages: forming, storming, norming, performing, and adjourning.
-It's important to note that teams may not always progress through these stages linearly, and they might revert to a previous stage under certain circumstances
+In 1965, the psychologist Bruce Tuckman developed a model (Tuckman's Model) which describes the stages of group development and the process of forming and maturing into a cohesive and effective team.

+The model consisted originally of four stages: "_**forming**, **storming**, **norming**,_ and _**performing**_", adding one additional "_**adjourning**_" in 1977.

 <!-- more -->

+It's important to note that teams may not always progress through these stages linearly, and they might revert to a previous stage under certain circumstances.

 ## Forming